jzaccone/SlidingMenu-aar/README.md

 Android ARchive skeleton
 ========

-Creating maven repository on [GitHub Pages](http://pages.github.com/) for any android library project
+Build any android library project with android gradle for usage with android gradle build system.
+Publish artifacts on [GitHub Pages](http://pages.github.com/).

 How to use
 ========